-In his initial run for public office, Corey O’Connor was elected to represent City Council District 5 and was sworn in on January 3, 2012.
-Endorsed by both the Post-Gazette and the Tribune Review, O’Connor won his seat with over 75% of the vote.
-He also received endorsements from the Allegheny County Democratic Committee, Allegheny County Central Labor Council, Young Democrats of Allegheny County, and Steel City Stonewall Democrats.
+Corey O’Connor was elected to represent City Council District 5 and was sworn in on January 3, 2012.
+Endorsed by both the Post-Gazette and the Tribune Review, O’Connor won his seat with 75% of the vote.
+He also received endorsements from the Allegheny County Democratic Committee, the Allegheny County Central Labor Council, Young Democrats of Allegheny County, and Steel City Stonewall Democrats.

-O’Connor is proud to have introduced legislation establishing an HIV/AIDS Commission, worked cooperatively to create an Assessment Appeal Assistance Program, and launched “Corey’s Crew," consisting of volunteers who troubleshoot, clean lots, help senior citizens, and assist at community events.
-As Chair of City Council’s Committee on Urban Recreation, O’Connor has visited dozens of Recreation and Senior Centers and toured almost every city park with the Citiparks Director and Deputy Director of Public Works.
+As councilman, O’Connor is proud to have been behind many legislation endeavors such as: establishing an HIV/AIDS Commission; working cooperatively to create an Assessment Appeal Assistance Program; sponsoring legislation to end parking meter enforcement after 6 PM; and launching “Corey’s Crew," a group consisting of volunteers who troubleshoot, clean lots, help senior citizens, and assist at community events.
+As Chair of City Council’s Committee on Urban Recreation, O’Connor has toured almost every city park and visited dozens of Recreation and Senior Centers.

 A graduate of Central Catholic High School, Corey became the youngest varsity sport coach in the history of the WPIAL at age 20.
-Through six seasons as Central’s varsity golf coach, Corey has taken his team to the WPIAL finals five years in a row.
 He earned his Bachelors Degree in Elementary Education from Duquesne University.
 The Councilman was a Squirrel Hill Little League baseball coach for ten years and was twice honored as Coach of the Year.
-A regular participant with the city’s Redd Up Team, O’Connor also serves on several boards and commissions including, the Stadium Authority, First Tee of Pittsburgh, the Clean Pittsburgh Commission, Addison Behavioral Health and the Cancer Caring Center.
+A regular participant with the city’s Redd Up Team, O’Connor also serves on several boards and commissions, including the Allegheny County Sanitary Authority (ALCOSAN), Children’s Home of Pittsburgh, Lemieux Family Center, Holocaust Center, First Tee of Pittsburgh, the University School, the Cancer Caring Center, and Omicelo Cares.

-Corey, now 28, is the youngest of Pittsburgh’s late Mayor Bob O’Connor and Judy O’Connor’s three children.
-He resides in Swisshelm Park and is engaged to Ms. Katie Stohlberg.
-The O’Connor family honors Bob O’Connor’s legacy of public service by hosting the annual “Bob O’Connor Cookie Cruise” that raises funds for local charities.
+Corey, now 32, is the youngest of Pittsburgh’s late Mayor Bob O’Connor and Judy O’Connor’s three children.
+He and his wife, Katie Stohlberg O’Connor, reside in Swisshelm Park.
+The O’Connor family honors Bob O’Connor’s legacy of public service by hosting the annual “Bob O’Connor Cookie Cruise” that raises funding for local charities.